containers/podman/docs/tutorials/performance.md

 __--userns__, __--uidmap__ and __--gidmap__ the performance penalty is a one-time cost that only occurs the first time the command is run.

-Using native overlayfs as an unprivileged user is only available for Podman version >= 3.1 on a Linux kernel version >= 5.12.
-Native overlayfs support is included in RHEL >= 8.5, see release notes [here](http://www.reddit.comhttps://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/8.5_release_notes/index).
+Using native overlayfs as an unprivileged user is available for Podman version >= 3.1 on a Linux kernel version >= 5.13.
+If SELinux is not used, then Linux kernel version 5.11 or later is sufficient.
+Native overlayfs support is included in RHEL >= 8.5, see [release notes](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/8.5_release_notes/index).

 To show the current storage driver